Gertrude Mead: Early life and education

 Gertrude Ella Mead was born on 31 December 1867 in Adelaide, the third child of Baptist minister Silas Mead and Ann Mead (née Staples).
 Her mother died when she was six, and she and her siblings spent time in the care of their aunt and uncle while their father returned in England.
 Her father remarried when she was ten.

 Mead attended Flinders Street Baptist Church with her family and was baptised by immersion in 1881 after attending campaigns by Emilia Baeyertz.
 She attended the Advanced School for Girls alongside her sister Lilian, the first public secondary school in South Australia and the first school to allow girls to matriculate and qualify for university.
-She was admitted to the University of Adelaide in 1882 "by special dispensation" of the Vice-Chancellor as she as under sixteen.
+She was admitted to the University of Adelaide in 1882 "by special dispensation" of the Vice-Chancellor as she was under sixteen.
 She matriculated in 1884 with second class honours, and again in 1885 in third place in the State.
 Mead contracted typhoid in 1887 and remained frail throughout the rest of her life.